Hugues de TAPPIE

-“Another thing: through Laurent, Hissène has asked me for a C130 stocked with supplies.
+“Another thing: through L., Hissène has asked me for a C130 stocked with supplies.
 I asked all my African contacts, but nobody seems to want to help.
 Tell him not to expect that airplane any time soon.”

 At the time, I knew next to nothing about what was going on in Chad.
 I hugged my family and told them that I’d be disappearing for a while, underground, with no mail.
 Impossible to even tell them where I was going.